rigdenlab/SIMBAD/docs/install.rst

 .. _installation:

-Istallation of SIMBAD
+Installation of SIMBAD
 ======================

-SIMBAD will be shipped with CCP4 in the very near future.
+SIMBAD is officially shipped with CCP4 v7.0.46.

 ----